 The Denver HVAC units keep out harmful particles during the wildfire.
 However, the smoke exposure deposits soot and dust in the ducts.
 Conduct an inspection of the vents and ducts around your home and check for possible blockages.
 When the fire advisory lifts, schedule duct cleaning with us at the earliest.

 The more you delay the task, the higher the risk of the dust flowing into your home.
-Our technicians clean the HVAC ducts expertly without spreading the dust and contaminants around the area.
+Our technicians clean the HVAC ducts expertly without spreading dust and contaminants around the area.

-Air filters tend to develop clogs gradually during the wildfire.
+Air filters tend to develop clogs gradually during a wildfire.
 Change them after the fire clears out.
 Your HVAC unit consumes more power to run with clogs in the filter.
 It leads to higher energy bills for you.

 Switch to durable and efficient filters.
 They can withstand daily use and extra pressure during any emergency instances as well.